futzu/SCTE35_threefive/README.md

 ## __Changes__
    *  Splice class has been renamed Cue.
 See [Cue](#cue-class)
    *  Stream, StreamPlus, and StreamProxy classes have been consolidated.
 See [Stream](#stream-class)
+   *  Stream.decode, Stream.decode_pid, and Stream.decode_proxy now all take an optional function as an arg.
+   *
 ---

 ## Fast __Start__